Quebec City Shooting: Fox News Deletes False Tweet After Prime Minister Pressure

 — Kate Purchase (@katepurchase) February 1, 2017

 Belkhadir said he spent the night in custody after the Quebec City shooting due to a misunderstanding.
-He was outside, clearing snow from the mosque’s steps when he heard gunfire.
+He was outside clearing snow from the mosque’s steps when he heard gunfire.
 He called 911 and entered the mosque after the gunfire ended.

 Canada's Parliament donned green Tuesday night to honour the victims of the Quebec mosque attack. @omar_quraishi @Razarumi @ArifAlvi pic.twitter.com/jLi6wC4Zf6